 - Visiting your local Social Security office

 If you already receive benefits from Social Security or Railroad Retirement Board (RRB), you do not have to sign up.
-You will automatically get Part A benefits starting the first day of the month you turn 65.
-Your red, white and blue Medicare card will be mailed to you three months prior to your 65th birthday.
+You should automatically receive your Medicare card, it’s white with a red and blue stripe, by your birthday month.
+Your benefits will begin the first day of the month you turn 65.
 Note: If your birthday is on the first day of the month, your coverage will begin the first day of the prior month.

 How much does Part A cost?